crisywini/crisywini/README.md

 - 📫 How to reach me: harmaharcri@hotmail.com
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I love to read (ask for recommendation or recommend me one book!) and I love playing video games, I am learning also how to create them!
-- 📚 Books of the day: The Adventures of Sherlock Holmes, The Martian Chronicles, It did not start with you, The Name of the Wind.
+- 📚 Books of the day: The Adventures of Sherlock Holmes, The Martian Chronicles, The Name of the Wind.
 - 🎮️ Current game: Legend of Zelda: Breath of the Wild.

 | Programming Language | Confidence Level |